This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Although you can see Joshua Tree in a day, it’s a good idea to find a place to stay in the Yucca Valley area before you visit so you can spend an entire day exploring.
 Here’s where we recommend:

 There are nine Joshua Tree campgrounds inside the park, plus a handful of campgrounds near Joshua Tree.

 Only Black Rock, Indian Cove, Sheep Pass, and Cottonwood Group campgrounds accept reservations from September through May.

 The rest are first come first served.

 Joshua Tree campgrounds have (basic) toilet facilities.
-All campsites have picnic tables and fire rings, but you must bring your own firewood!
+All campsites have picnic areas with tables and fire rings, but you must bring your own firewood!

 29 Palms Inn at Oasis of Mara